 Do you want an amp to blow you away with its features and effects?
 If so, let the Marshall Amps Code 25 amp do the honors, while you play blues.
 In fact, it’s got 10 presets and 24 effects to make your life better.
 Further, setting them is almost effortless.

-This unit contains USB connectivity, alongside app and other software, including Bluetooth connectivity.
+This unit contains USB connectivity, alongside the app and other software, including Bluetooth connectivity.
 As long as you can connect to the software, you will enjoy using it.
 However, connecting can be a challenge.
 Because with more technology involved, there are more chances of errors that you cannot solve yourself.

 What’s more, it contains a tone and sound quality that you expect from Marshall!
 You’ll absolutely love it.
 However, it may get a bit distorted at higher volumes.
 For the price, you don’t expect such a high volume either!